simodf7/runphi_coral/environment/qemu/jailhouse/README.md

 Make sure to load all built components (e.g., jailhouse, etc.) into QEMU VM (check [this](https://dessert.unina.it:8088/runphi/environment_builder#3-load-projects)).
 Then, run demos as described in the following (**all commands are executed within the QEMU VM**).
 Make sure to run ``jailhouse disable`` before each demo.

+When console/UART control is lost, please open a new shell and run ``./scripts/remote/ssh_connection.sh`` to get QEMU VM shell control back again.

 #### GIC demo

 ```